rlneumiller/vscode-rust-config/README.md

 If no `--root` is specified, it defaults to the current directory.

 The tool will:

 1. Search for Rust runnables (binaries and examples)
 2. Generate launch configurations
-3. Update or create the `workspace.code-workspace` file
+3. Create the `workspace.code-workspace` file

 ## Example